Keyboard shortcuts

 User Defined Functions (UDFs)

-User Defined Functions (UDFs) are plugins that enable users of Osprey to extend and customize their use of the Osprey SML.
-UDFs are implemented python functions defined and registered as a plugin.
-They extend the UDFBase abstract base class with a set of arguments, and an output.
-These will be executed whenever called in the sml.
+User Defined Functions (UDFs) are plugins written in Python that enable users of Osprey to extend and customize their use of the Osprey SML.
+UDFs are implemented as Python functions and are registered as a plugin.
+They extend the UDFBase abstract base class with a set of arguments and an output.
+These will be executed whenever called in SML.

 # example_plugins/text_contains.py